Halesowen Abbey: Other estates

 John Dudley seems to have sold to William Scudamore the former Halesowen Abbey lands in Church Lench and possibly Ab Lench.
 William died in 1560 but his young son John Scudamore only came into his lands in 1563, after a wardship: he also inherited large estates from his grandfather in 1571.
 He and his son James were initially Catholic sympathisers but changed their allegiance and prospered as courtiers, representing Herefordshire in the Parliament of England over more than three decades, and becoming important patrons of the arts and science.
 However James predeceased his father and was succeeded as heir by his son John, who became a baronet in 1620 and in 1628 the first Viscount Scudamore.
 He sold the manor of Church Lench to William Keyt in 1627 and it remained with the Keyt baronets until the death of Sir William Keyt at his own hand, in a fire at his estate in Gloucestershire.
 Thereafter, the manor and lands were dispersed more rapidly through repeated sales.

+Present day

+The ruins of the abbey are a scheduled monument and a Grade I listed building.
+The abbey is managed by English Heritage but the surrounding land is privately owned with no public access and the ruins can only be viewed from a distance.